Connecting your email account

 Click "Enable" to activate the Gmail API for your project.

-Screenshot: "OAuth client created" popup showing Client ID and Client Secret fields (values redacted)
+OAuth client created popup showing Client ID and Client secret

 1. Enter credentials in JobDex Open JobDex and go to Settings → Email Integration.
 Click "Configure Gmail Credentials."
-Paste your Client ID and Client Secret into the fields and save.
+Paste your saved Client ID and Client Secret into the fields and save.

 Paste your Client ID and Client Secret here.